 ● How to buy a ticket: Use the vending machines on the first floor and roof (advance purchase not necessary).
 You can ask the staff for more details.

-Great Rest Area!
-Mag’s Park on the roof
+Great Dining at Magnet by Shibuya109: Mag’s Park on the roof!

 You don’t notice the hustle and bustle of Shibuya when perched high above it, but can leisurely observe it while relaxing at MAG’s PARK.
 It’s located on the same floor as CROSSING VIEW and you can use it at no charge.
 Here there are about 20 tables and chairs open to everyone and sometimes events are also held here.
 On the facing wall, works by both domestic and international artists are displayed.